 - Evaluate the benefits of involving students in the assessment process.

 - Describe the co-constructing criteria process.

-- Explain the benefit of students’ use of assessment information to improve their work.
+- Analyze the benefit of students’ use of assessment information to improve their work.

-- Identify strategies to improve teacher developed assessments.
+- Utilize strategies to improve teacher-developed assessments.